azonenberg/pcb-checklist/schematic-checklist.md

 * [ ] Schematic symbol matches chosen component package
 * [ ] Thermal pads are connected to correct power rail (may not always be ground)
 * [ ] Debug interfaces are not power gated in sleep mode
+* [ ] Verify pinning of all cables to other boards in the system (straight through vs mirror)

 ## Passive components
 * [ ] Power/voltage/tolerance ratings specified as required